 Light Ranch Dressing

-Yes, even “light” dressing.
+Yes, even light dressing.
 One serving (2 TBSP) of light ranch dressing, on average, contains 4g of carbohydrate .
-I’ve seen some as high as 7g.
+I've seen some as high as 7g.
 If you get fat-free, you may even see as high as 11g for the same serving size.
-The thing is, food makers spend a lot of R&D figuring out just the right amount of fat, sodium and sugar to hook people on their products.
+The thing is, food makers spend a lot on R&D to figure out just the right amount of fat, sodium and sugar to hook people on their products.
 And, quite frankly, if they removed a significant amount of all three, nobody would buy the products, because they would just be flavorless.
 When fat is reduced in a dressing the sugar and/or sodium is increased.

 Remember that having diabetes does not mean you can't enjoy food.
 I quite enjoy food, myself.
 The keys to doing this are moderation and mindfulness.
 Knowing what is in your food, managing portions, substituting and reducing the amount of lower-healthful ingredients can help us improve our eating habits and blood sugar without making mealtime a burden.
 I know where the sugar is and how it affects me.
 Now I can choose how much to use on my food vessels.

 What is your favorite dipping sauce or condiment?
 Is it blood sugar friendly?

 Chris Clement (Clem) is social media and customer experience manager at Diathrive.
 He has lived with type 1 diabetes since 1997.